Frequently asked questions about shareholder resolutions and the agency agreement

-- Will it become widely known that my name has been used?
+- Will it become widely known that my name is attached to the resolution?

 - What is the difference between appointing a proxy and entering into an agreement like this?

-- How to company annual general meetings work?
+- How do company annual general meetings work?

 - How many shareholders do you need to be able to put a proposed resolution to an AGM?